Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 Guests on Croagh Patrick overlooking Clew Bay

-Croagh Patrick is one of our favourite adventures along the Wild Atlantic Way.
+Croagh Patrick is one of our favourite places to go adventuring along the Wild Atlantic Way touring route.

 Climb Croagh Patrick with us, losing a sin with every step, on our 7 Day Magnetic North Adventure Tour.